What are tasks?

 Complete a task

-When you have completed the task, you can indicate this by clicking the "Complete" button.
-This will prompt you to enter your final activity for the task.
-Also, if the category of the task you are completing has outcomes that need to be recorded, you will be asked to provide this information.
+When you have completed the task, click the "Complete" button.
+This will add an activity for you, and you can say how long you spent on the task (or the most recent activity for it if you've already added other activities to it).
+If the category of the task you are completing has outcomes that need to be recorded, you will be asked to provide this information.
 Please be aware that if the outcomes are compulsory, you will not be able to complete the task until you have provided this information.

 Add new task for yourself